-The Fort Sanders Regional Gamma Knife Center features the newest and most-advanced Leksell Gamma Knife Perfexion® unit, a non-invasive stereotactic radiosurgery procedure used to treat brain tumors and other neurological disorders.
+The Fort Sanders Regional Gamma Knife Center features the Leksell Gamma Knife® Icon™, a non-invasive stereotactic radiosurgery procedure used to treat brain tumors and other neurological disorders.

-The Gamma Knife Perfexion® is an alternative or supplemental treatment to traditional brain surgery.
+The Gamma Knife Icon is an alternative or supplemental treatment to traditional brain surgery, eliminating some of the risks of a traditional craniotomy, such as bleeding or brain damage.
 Neurosurgeons and radiation oncologists work together to develop an individualized treatment plan for each patient and their disease or disorder.

 - Metastatic Brain Tumors (single/multiple)